Run a Free Texas Warrant Search (View Wanted Information)

 For instance, here is the list of counties, with the ways on how to obtain warrant information in their respective locations.

-Dallas County: The county offers an Online Wanted Search Tool that allows residents to be aware of their community.
+Dallas County: All are welcome to look up warrant details in Dallas County.
+The county offers an Online Wanted Search Tool that allows residents to be aware of their community.
 This search tool requires the individual’s name, zip code, case number or citation number to search.

 A screenshot from the website of Dallas County shows the search results for wanted people in table form, including the following information from left to right: name, address, date of birth, race, sex, warrant, scofflaw, and photo (if applicable).